-Caption: This image shows biofuel production (left) compared to fuel produced via artificial synthesis.
+Biofuel vs. Artificial Photosynthesis (image) University of Illinois at Urbana-Champaign Caption This image shows biofuel production (left) compared to fuel produced via artificial synthesis.
 Crops takes in CO2, water and sunlight to create biomass, which then is transferred to a refinery to create fuel.
 In the artificial photosynthesis route, a solar collector or windmill collects energy that powers an electrolyzer, which converts CO2 to a synthesis gas that is piped to a refinery to create fuel.
 Credit Image courtesy of Dioxide Materials Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.